FitzwilliamMuseum/egyptiancoffins/_CiCinfo/posters.md

 layout: coffins
 ---

-The online versions of posters being presented at **Coffins in Context*** are being added to the website and will be available from the links below.
-We will also provid the email addresses of the relevant corresponding author who should be contacted to answer any questions relating to them.
+The online versions of posters being presented at **Coffins in Context*** have been added to the website and are now available from the links below.
+We have also provided the email addresses of the relevant corresponding author who should be contacted to answer any questions relating to them.

 #### Ghada M. Azzam